-The Trust currently operates at over thirty six sites and savings have been made by sharing administration and procurement costs across the Trust.
-The Trust has also run a number of forums to share best practice and ensure that the most effective and efficient processes are increasingly being used across the Trust.
+The Trust currently operates at over thirty nine sites and savings have been made by sharing administration and procurement costs across the Trust.

 A review of procurement across the Trust was completed and procedures have been reviewed for assessing need, obtaining goods and services which provide 'best value' in terms of suitability, efficiency, time and cost.
 An active and vigorous plan has been implemented to achieve savings across the Trust.
 This has included the tendering of major services such as catering, the use of national frameworks to leverage improved value, as well as the use of competitive tenders for smaller items.
 The plan has been prioritised so that time and resource is not wasted on investigating minor areas where few improvements and savings can be achieved as this is not considered cost effective and can distract management from more valuable areas.